Feedback Sports Recreational Review

 The Recreational is well suited to everyday maintenance.
 It's quite easy and quick to set up and take down, plus you can simply leave it up for an extended period for regular use.
 Our biggest concern regarding using it for everyday maintenance is that it is made from steel tubing as opposed to the aluminum tubing on most of the other models in this test.
 Steel is more prone to corrosion than aluminum, so it stands to reason that this work stand could rust over time if left out in the elements or hosed down every time you clean your bike.
-That said, it will probably take many years before the steel tubing begins to corrode and you're sure to get your money's worth out of this reasonably priced work stand.
-Our most highly rated models in this metric are the Feedback Sports Classic and Pro Elite, which are the fastest to set up and have the most user-friendly clamps.
+That said, it will probably take many years before the steel tubing begins to corrode, and you're sure to get your money's worth out of this reasonably priced work stand.
+Our most highly rated models in this metric are the Feedback Sports Classic and Pro Elite, which are the fastest to set up and have the most user-friendly clamp designs.